mhoogveld/check_cisco_ip_sla/README.md

 Checking multiple SLA's is mostly useful to check general internet connectivity.
 For example, you could set up an echo SLA to 4 IP's with expected near 100% uptime.
-Then you could use the --warning or --warning-pct parameters to let the script issue a warning if say 2 go down and in the same way use the critical parameters to issue a critical when more than 2 go down.
+Then you could use the either the --warning or the --warning-pct parameter to let the script issue a warning if say 2 go down and in the same way use a critical parameter to issue a critical when more than 2 go down.

-Use --mode=list to do a quick check of available SLA's on your Cisco device.
+Use "--mode list" to do a quick check of available SLA's on your Cisco device.
-Use --mode=check to do the actual checking.
+Use "--mode check" to do the actual checking.

 Performance data is output when using the --perf parameter.
 See the Output chapter for a description on performance values.

-For a complete overview of command-line options, run the check with the parameter "--help".
+For a complete overview of command-line options, run the check with the parameter --help.

 ```
 $ ./check_cisco_ip_sla.py  --help